FloriAnaFH/stock_manager/README.md

 ## Menu options:

-0 STATS - show hash table stats and 'mini' benchmarks ( 200 runs )
+0 STATS - show hash table stats and 'mini' benchmarks ( 200 runs ) <br/>
-1 ADD - add a new stock ( name, symbol, wkn )
+1 ADD - add a new stock ( name, symbol, wkn ) <br/>
-2 DELETE - delete a stock by name or symbol
+2 DELETE - delete a stock by name or symbol<br/>
-3 IMPORT - import historical prices for a given stock 4 SEARCH - search for a stock by name or symbol
+3 IMPORT - import historical prices for a given stock<br/>
+4 SEARCH - search for a stock by name or symbol<br/>
-5 PLOT - plot the last 30 days of historical prices for a given stock 6 LIST - list all stocks in the database
+5 PLOT - plot the last 30 days of historical prices for a given stock<br/>
+6 LIST - list all stocks in the database<br/>
-7 SAVE - save the database to a file
+7 SAVE - save the database to a file<br/>
-8 LOAD - load the database from a file
+8 LOAD - load the database from a file<br/>
-9 QUIT
+9 QUIT<br/>
-B BATCH - batch import stock prices from a folder
+B BATCH - batch import stock prices from a folder<br/>

 Enter number or string ( 0-9 or command name ):